-- The protection level - Determined at a meeting of management by examining the current protection level in other part of the public transportation system. - With the additional information about protection level added to the risk matrix, the complete hazard catalog and risk matrix were sent to the members of the specialist group to double check the assessment of all hazards that appeared below the established protection level.
+- Hazard Identification and Assessment - The protection level - Determined at a meeting of management by examining the current protection level in other part of the public transportation system. - With the additional information about protection level added to the risk matrix, the complete hazard catalo and risk matrix were sent to the members of the specialist group to double check the assessment of all hazards that appeared below the established protection level.

-- Risk Reduction - The standard system safety precedence (Chapter 8) was used for risk reduction. - Information about each hazard above the protection level was documented, and then the hazard were assigned to the specialists or departments that might be able to contribute to the risk reduction. - Recommended risk reduction measures were collected and assembled into a 'catalog' of corrective actions.
+- Risk Reduction - The standard system safety precedence 9Chapter 8) was used for risk reduction. - Information about each hazard above the protection level was documented, and then the hazard were assigned to the specialists or departments that might be able to contribute to the risk reduction. - Recommended risk reduction measures were collected and assembled into a 'catalog' of corrective actions.
 (Figure 12.4)

-ction Page of
+Risk Redu Company ction Page of

-j By/Date 1
+Product By/Date /

-No. Hazard Corrective Action Corrective Action
+Risk Profile Location No. Hazard Corrective Action By/Date

-No. Hazard By/Date
+- Risk Reduction - A quality assurance check of the updated catalog was performed by asking all involved departments to double check their assignment. - The reassessment was completed after their corrective actions were provided. - Each corrective action taken was crossed off in the catalog and the person or department responsible for this action noted.

-- Risk Reduction - A quality assurance check of the updated catalog was performed by asking all involved departments to double check their assignment. - The reassessment was completed after their corrective actions were provided. - Each corrective action taken was crossed off in the catalog and the person or department responsible for this action noted. - The hazard catalog, risk profile, and risk reduction catalog provided high visibility of safety issues throughout the project.
+• The hazard catalog, risk profile, and risk reduction catalog provided high visibility of safety issues throughout the project.
 [361]